rearc-data/ordering-referring-medicare/product-description.md

 Main Overview
 -------------

-This release provides information of medical specialists, physicians or not, who can be consulted by those in the Medicare program released by the Centers for Medicare & Medicaid Services (CMS).
+This release provides information of medical specialists, physicians and other healthcare professionals who can be consulted by those in the Medicare program released by the Centers for Medicare & Medicaid Services (CMS).

 Centers for Medicare & Medicaid provide substantial amounts of data to the public about their programs, various health care topics, and care